-- chemical: a compound will react within the polymer matrix to give gas.
+- chemical: a compound which reacts during the polymer matrix formation and this reaction leads to a gaseous side product.

 The most widely used physical blowing agents were chlorofluorocarbons or CFCs.
-However, the use of these molecules has since been banned because of their involvement in the destruction of the ozone layer, as outlined in the (Montreal Protocol [15]).
-Since the early 1990s, they have mostly been replaced by hydrofluorocarbons or HFCs which do not pose any danger to the ozone layer.
-Unfortunately, these compounds are greenhouse gases (Kyoto Protocol [16]).
-Currently, polymer foams are produce with carbon dioxide under supercritical conditions [17][18][19][20].
+However, the use of these molecules has been banned because of their involvement in the destruction of the ozone layer, as outlined in the Montreal Protocol.
+[15] Since the early 1990s, they have mostly been replaced by hydrofluorocarbons or HFCs which do not pose any danger to the ozone layer.
+Unfortunately, these compounds are greenhouse gases which is stated in the Kyoto Protocol.
+[16] Currently, polymer foams are produce with carbon dioxide under supercritical conditions.
+[17][18][19][20]

-Water present the most common chemical blowing agent used to produce polyurethane foams, which reacts with the isocyanate functions and generates at the end of the carbon dioxide.
-The component of water will take part in our study as the principal blowing agent.
+Water is the most common chemical blowing agent used to produce polyurethane foams, which reacts with the isocyanate and generates carbon dioxide.
+Water will be used in our study as the principal blowing agent.

 The formation of a polyurethane foam involves two concomitant reactions: the polymerization reaction and the expansion reaction.
 To obtain a suitable foam, the time necessary for the formation of the network must be similar to the time necessary for the expansion of the foam.
 If this condition is met, the structure of the foam will be regular and it will be possible to obtain a material with a very low density ($<50 \text{ kg} \cdot \text{m}^{-3}$) offering very good insulating and damping properties.
-The density value will depend on the desired foam: rigid, semi-rigid, high or low density.
+The density will also define the rigidity of the desired foam (rigid, semi-rigid, high or low density).